egfx/2FB.me/README.md

 ## License
-This extension is released under the [MIT License](https://opensource.org/licenses/MIT).
+This Facebook extension is released under the [MIT License](https://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) for more details.